mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

             variable fixer: mcpython.common.world.datafixers.IDataFixer.IGroupFixer

+        @deprecation.deprecated()
         function apply_part_fixer(self, name: str, *args, **kwargs)

-            Will apply an part fixer to the system
+            Will apply a part fixer to the system
             :param name: the name to use
             :param args: the args to send
             :param kwargs: the kwargs